capossele/drand/README.md

 Golang bn256 implementation and for their help in the design of drand and future ideas.

-Finally, a special note for Bryan Ford from the [DEDIS lab](https://dedis.ch) for letting me work on this project and helping me grow it.
+Finally, a special note for Bryan Ford from the [DEDIS lab](https://dedis.ch).

 ## Coverage